Shopify/kubeaudit/README.md

 1. just running `kubeaudit` will log human readable output
 1. if run with `-j/--json` it will log output json formatted so that its output can be used by other programs easily

+`kubeaudit` supports using manual audit configuration provided by the user, use the command `kubeaudit -f/--manifest /path/to/manifest.yml -k/--auditConfig /path/to/config.yml` For more details on audit config check out [Audit Configuration](#audit-configuration).

 `kubeaudit` has four different log levels `INFO, WARN, ERROR` controlled by `-v/--verbose LEVEL` and for those who counted and want to work on `kubeaudit`